Archive

 Four hours seems a bit of an exaggeration.

-Our apartment is one floor above the area where they dance, though not _directly_ above it.
-The junior high kids who come in and serve as DJs turn the music up so loud that the floor of our apartment literally vibrates, and the you can hear the super-low-frequency bass tones reverberating throughout the _whole_ apartment — walls, glasses, ceiling, everything shaking. %(insetR)You never _truly_ notice how repetitive techno music is until you can only hear the bass and drums.
-Then, “variation on a theme” seems to be too generous a description.%
+Our apartment is one floor above the area where they dance, though not directly above it.
+The junior high kids who come in and serve as DJs turn the music up so loud that the floor of our apartment literally vibrates, and the you can hear the super-low-frequency bass tones reverberating throughout the whole apartment — walls, glasses, ceiling, everything shaking.

 For an _elementary school dance_.